 How securities and cash figure in a LeverageLine securities-based line of credit.

-Important: Please note that it is a violation of your Agent contract with A. B. Nicholas to offer any form of nonrecourse stock loan on your website, in an email, or anywhere else.
-Individuals who are known to have referred clients into any such program or who have such materials on their websites will be considered in breach of the affiliate agreement and terminated immediately.
-It is the firm position of A.
+Notice for Agents on Nonrecourse Stock Loans Please note that it is a violation of your Agent contract with A. B. Nicholas to offer any form of nonrecourse stock loans on your website, in an email, or anywhere else.
+Individuals who are known to have referred clients into any such program or who have such materials on their websites will be considered in breach of the affiliate agreement and

 Securities-based Financing – The Missing Piece in Most Financial Planning